 Victimhood has a dual nature—people can be both ashamed and proud of their victim status at the same time.

-See an organized syllabus of the entire seminar with a list and short descriptions of all posts.
+See syllabi for the entire seminar series with a list and short descriptions of all posts.

 There are four ways to participate in the Fundamentals Seminar:

 - Visiting: You can simply drop into the seminar, reading and watching as your interest and time allows.

 - Following: You can sign up to follow the core seminars or all the seminars and blogs on Facebook, Twitter, LinkedIn, or through the MBI Newsletter.